-Informative-Building designs that aim for passive benefits may need more soil gas vent systems than outlined herein.
+Informative-Building designs intended to optimize passive benefits can require more soil gas vent systems than the minimum requirements herein.
+In 1994, EPA recommended to rough in active soil depressurization (ASD) systems during construction of schools and large buildings but did not recommend using passive systems.
 The U.S. Environmental Protection Agency (EPA) had studied a wide assortment of schools and large buildings by 1992.
 As a result, it did not recommend relying on passive systems.
-ASD systems have proven to be a cost-effective and reliable method to reduce the intrusion of radon and harmful soil gases into buildings.
+6 ASD systems have proven to be a cost-effective and reliable method to reduce the intrusion of radon and harmful soil gases into buildings.